Tripswitch

 One service thinks an API is down.
 Another thinks it is fine.
 A job runner keeps retrying.
 A web app keeps serving traffic.

-Instead of every service running its own private breaker, Tripswitch lets all of your services report metrics into a single reliability control plane.
-That plane evaluates those signals, tracks state over time, and exposes clear, auditable breaker decisions that every consumer can see.
+Tripswitch gives distributed systems a shared understanding of dependency health.
+All services report metrics into a single control plane that evaluates signals, tracks state, and exposes clear breaker decisions every consumer can see.

 You still decide how your code reacts.
 Tripswitch decides what the system knows.